Digital Download of Rare 1930s Recording: Vincent Price & Barbara O'Neill (Victoria Regina)

-We are offering this first recording at a special one-time introductory price from now through May 27, 2019 (Vincent's 108th birthday).
+We are offering this first recording at a special holiday price of just $5 from now through the end of 2019.
 So get yours now!

 This recording cannot be found anywhere else!
 This recording can be digitally downloaded and heard on any device immediately after purchase!
 A must for any Vincent Price and classic Hollywood fan!!